ctrueden/ctrueden.github.io/_pages/deus/SessionWed06.md

+---
+layout: page
+title: SessionWed06
+permalink: /deus/SessionWed06
+category: deus
+---
-!!&quot;Do not trifle with dragons, for you are small and crunchy and taste good with ketchup.&quot; -unknown
+## &quot;Do not trifle with dragons, for you are small and crunchy and taste good with ketchup.&quot; -unknown

 Traveling to Luna Space port, Fey contacts Llana to investigate what happened to the souls from the sun.
 Noun emerges from his room with a foot tall animated sculpture of a man with a carved wooden face and metallic limbs named Pronoun whose purpose is to be Noun's friend and act as Noun's translator.
 Laiden calls ahead for an antimatter recharge.